-Blizzard and Zimmerman Attorneys have extensive experience preparing appellate briefs, 2255 motions, and presenting compelling legal arguments in US federal appeals.
+The team of Blizzard and Zimmerman post-conviction attorneys have extensive experience preparing appellate briefs, 2255 motions, and presenting compelling legal arguments in US federal appeals.

 In a federal case, you have one year of the written date on the judgment and sentence to file for post-conviction relief.
 This timeline is VERY important.